regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

 Secure use of Connection Tracking Helpers
 =========================================

-Following the preceeding remarks, it appears that it is necessary to not blindly use helpers.
+Following the preceding remarks, it appears that it is necessary to not blindly use helpers.
 You must take into account the topology of your network when setting parameters linked to a helper.